Analysis: Hong Kong prioritized opening to China over the rest of the world. Now it's stuck in Covid limbo

 "We have made it very clear that our focus will be opening the border with the mainland.
 Hong Kong people need to go to the mainland," said the city's leader, Carrie Lam, at a news conference on Tuesday.
 "Of course, international travel is important, international business is important to us -- but by comparison, the mainland is more important."

-Lam's comments illustrate just how closely Hong Kong's government has tied its Covid strategy with China -- not surprising for a Chinese territory, but a further sign of Hong Kong's deteriorating reputation as an international hub.
+Lam's comments illustrate just how closely Hong Kong's government has tied its Covid strategy with China -- not surprising for a Chinese territory but a further sign of Hong Kong's deteriorating reputation as an international hub.

 China has maintained a strict zero-Covid approach, even as many other countries transition to living with the coronavirus.
 Hong Kong's decision to follow suit means the diverse metropolis, once known for attracting international business and globetrotting expats, is instead retreating further into isolation.